 What's more, it's a healthy shrimp recipe with no packages or mixes.

-I’ve been struggling to get shrimp done just right in an Instant Pot.
-Okay, I’m not sure why I’m even trying.
+I've been struggling to get shrimp done just right in an Instant Pot.
+Okay, I'm not sure why I'm even trying.
 Shrimp cooks so quickly it should be a non-issue to cook it stove top.
+But this recipe actually turned out so good that the recipe has even become a favorite of my readers.

 Some of it is just that I don't like failing and I failed with shrimp in a Instant Pot two or three times and it irritated me.